 What Researchers Did

-Researchers ran a randomized trial at three hospitals in Sweden and Germany, giving patients with severe COVID-19 ARDS either HBOT (2.4 ATA, 80 minutes, up to 5 sessions) plus standard care, or standard care alone.
+Researchers ran a randomised trial at three hospitals in Sweden and Germany, giving patients with severe COVID-19 ARDS either HBOT (2.4 ATA, 80 minutes, up to 5 sessions) plus standard care, or standard care alone.

 What They Found